aaronaddleman/aaronaddleman-academic/content/post/mkdocs-for-projects/index.md

 ### Groups of people

-Most technology based projects have three major groups of people who are involved with the product(s).
+Most technology-based projects have three major groups of people who are involved with the product(s).
 One is the creator/maintainer of the product(s), the second is the user/consumer of the product.
-And the third is the Product Owner who represents the high level needs between the user/consumer and the creator/maintainor.
+And the third is the Product Owner who represents the high-level needs between the user/consumer and the creator/maintainer.
 Lets go with the standard terminology and use: Engineers, Users, and Owners.
 I suggest that the documents for each of the groups is not _entirely_ the same.